Low Energy Supergravity Revisited (I)

 \begin{itemize} \item[]{1/} the $S^p$ are considered as belonging to the visible sector in the sense that, like the $\widetilde{\Phi}^a$, they never occur with positive powers of $m_{p\ell}$ in the potential $V$, as one can easily check upon injecting \eqref{eq:Non-SW} in the master form \eqref{eq:Vgen}, even though they occur in the first positive power of $m_{p\ell}$ in the superpotential.
 Thus, like the $\widetilde{\Phi}^a$, the $S^p$ are low energy degrees of freedom. \item[]{2/} $W_0(z, \widetilde{\Phi}^a)$ in \eqref{eq:Non-SW} describes the usual matter fields interactions of the supersymmetric SM and its extensions. \item[]{3/} the interactions between the $S^p$ and the $\widetilde{\Phi}$ fields are always Planck suppressed!
 This means that although in the visible sector, the $S^p$ fields are not `observable' through SM interactions.
-There could, however, still be sizable couplings to a beyond the SM observable sector, if the associated scale $M_4$ is much larger than the electroweak scale, such as for instance in a Grand Unified sector. \item[]{4/} In the single $S$ field case, the $S$ field is massless before SUSY breaking and acquires a soft mass of order $m_{3/2}$ after SUSY breaking. \end{itemize} Given the above properties it is useful to go beyond the common scale simplification we made in this section by considering hierarchical configurations among the various scales.
+There could, however, still be sizable couplings to a beyond the SM observable sector, if the associated scale $M_4$ is much larger than the electroweak scale, such as for instance in a GUT sector. \item[]{4/} In the single $S$ field case, the $S$ field is massless before SUSY breaking and acquires a soft mass of order $m_{3/2}$ after SUSY breaking. \end{itemize} Given the above properties it is useful to go beyond the common scale \gilbertzero{assumption Eq.~(\ref{eq:scaleM})} by considering hierarchical configurations among the various scales.